 EULAs create licensing relationships rather than ownership transfers, which provides important protections for software companies:

-Retained Ownership: Software companies maintain ownership of their code, algorithms, and intellectual property even after users pay for access.
+Retained Ownership: Software companies maintain ownership of their code, algorithms, proprietary rights, and intellectual property rights even after users pay for access.

 Controlled Usage: EULAs allow software companies to specify exactly how their products can be used and what restrictions apply.

-Protection Mechanisms: License agreements provide legal tools for protecting software from unauthorized copying, modification, or redistribution.
+Protection Mechanisms: License agreements provide legal tools for protecting software from unauthorized copying, modification, or redistribution, and help safeguard trade secrets.

-Revenue Models: Licensing enables various business models including subscriptions, usage-based pricing, and feature restrictions.
+Revenue Models: Licensing software enables various business models including subscriptions, usage-based pricing, feature restrictions, and flexible licensing arrangements.

 Common EULA Misconceptions